 Now all the metadata is in the Elements.cloud Org Model, the magic can happen.

-Then select Salesforce Orgs in left menu.
+Select Salesforce Orgs in left menu.
 You will see just one listed but there could be multiple Org Models each one sync’d to a different Production or Sandbox Org.

 Click on the name of the Org Model to open it in a new browser tab.
 It is a tree structure and you get a summary of your Org in the right panel.